 Tax increment financing through a Brownfield Plan is unique in that it relies solely on the investment and performance of the individual project.
 Unlike other "TIF Districts," it doesn't pull tax revenues from other properties within the district, which may be sorely needed due to a reduction in tax revenues as a result of the pandemic.
 If the project fails to perform (i.e., the project is delayed or there is limited investment with no improved taxable value), the community/Brownfield Plan has no obligation to reimburse the developer for their eligible brownfield costs unless the project produces the tax revenue.

 The Brownfield Redevelopment Financing Act has been modified over the years to allow for greater flexibility and applicability, which has allowed greater opportunity to take on those brownfield projects that may otherwise not be considered by developers.
-Tax increment financing through a Brownfield Plan can also be layered with many other incentives or authorities including tax abatements, OPRAs, Commercial Rehabilitation and/or Redevelopment Districts, DDAs, etc. Although early on many communities created Brownfield Redevelopment Authorities (over 200 state-wide), many have become inactive either due to the lack of incoming projects or failure to educate the developer world of this economic development tool.
-Having this tool in-place and ready can be a great resource when trying to attract opportunities on sites within your community.
-If you have to start an authority up again, it creates delays and may send a message that economic development is not a priority in your community.
-In this day and age, we need to have many tools available to attract opportunities, especially when things like pandemics challenge our "normal" way of life.
+Tax increment financing through a Brownfield Plan can also be layered with many other incentives or authorities including tax abatements, OPRAs, Commercial Rehabilitation and/or Redevelopment Districts, DDAs, etc. Although many communities have created Brownfield Redevelopment Authorities (over 200 state-wide), many of these Authorities have become inactive either due to the lack of incoming projects or failure to educate the developer world of this economic development tool.
+If your community does not have the resources to either create or maintain a Brownfield Redevelopment Authority, you should check to see if you have a County-wide Brownfield Redevelopment Authority that can provide you with the same brownfield tools.
+Having this tool in-place and ready, whether locally or through your County, can be a great resource when trying to attract opportunities on sites within your community.
+If you must start an Authority up again or aren't aware of the county s resources, it creates delays and may send a message that economic development is not a priority in your community.
+In this day and age, we need to have many tools available to attract opportunities, especially when things like pandemics challenge our normal way of life.

 If you have questions about available brownfield redevelopment tools, please contact Jeff Hawkins, Envirologic's CEO.
 Jeff is the founder and a co-owner of Envirologic, a full-service environmental services firm celebrating 30 years of business.
 Jeff has over 34 years of environmental consulting experience, including developing significant expertise in all aspects of Brownfield Redevelopment.
 He can be reached at (269) 342-1100 or by email.